 - 1. Measures shall be taken to minimize incidental take associated with capturing and relocating juvenile CCV steelhead. - 2.
-Measures shall be taken by Caltrans to minimize impacts to designated critical habitat and to mitigate for unavoidable impacts. - 3.
+Measures shall be taken by Caltrans to minimize impacts to designated critical habitat and to carry forward proposed mitigation for unavoidable impacts. - 3.
 Caltrans shall provide a report of project activities to NMFS by December 31 of each construction year.

-2.9.4 Terms and Conditions
+2.8.4.
+Terms and Conditions